choxi/choxi.github.com/_posts/2012-1-16-the-anonymous-user-pattern.md

 Identities that optionally belongs to a User -- Apps/Badges/Courses are then tied to an Identity instead of a User.
 When the user is logged in, we fetch the Identity from the logged in User record.
-When there is no logged in user, we create an Identity record and save it's id in the session.
+When there is no logged in user, we create an Identity record and save its id in the session.

 **Warning:** If you use a cookie-based session, you have to either sign the cookie or verify that the Identity does not already belong to a user